semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import Available from '@site/src/components/Available';
+import VideoTutorial from '@site/src/components/VideoTutorial';

 Jobs get stuff done.
 This page explains how jobs work, how you can configure them, and what settings are available.

 ## Job lifecycle

-Jobs run arbitrary shell commands inside a dedicated environment called *agent*.
+Jobs run arbitrary shell commands inside a dedicated environment called [agent](./pipelines#agents).
 Agents are ephemeral Docker containers, Kubernetes pods, or VMs running Linux or macOS.

 When a job is scheduled, Semaphore will: